Chapter Two - My Father's Fury

 "Steven, Nathan only told me this morning that he was leaving, I tried talking to him but he was adamant about leaving and I could not force him to stay."
 This was the least my mother could say to her impolite husband, as she was at a loss for words, let alone being tormented by fatigue.

 My father sighed upon hearing his wife's reply and there-after, he made away and since my mother was already tired emotionally, she did not even attempt to stop him.
-He went out at once but he did not say where exactly he was going, since he had the tendency of doing that, he was not one to prolong arguments and I loved that about him, I just could not understand why he was not open to taking admonition from others but even though he was a hard nut to crack, a slight part of me was hopeful that he would one day learn to see the forest for the trees and not be fixated on his beliefs even when they impose jeopardy upon the things that are dear to him.
+He went out at once but he did not say where exactly he was going, he had the tendency of doing that, simply because he was not one to prolong arguments and I loved that about him, I just could not understand why he was not open to taking admonition from others but even though he was a hard nut to crack, a slight part of me was hopeful that he would one day learn to see the forest for the trees and not be fixated on his beliefs even when they impose jeopardy upon the things that are dear to him.

 As I said beforehand, my mother was quick to let bygones be bygones and not because she was nonchalant but because peace of mind was important to her.
-As evening was already approaching, she decided to start preparing dinner but she could not stop thinking about me, I mean I was the only child she's ever had and she was fond of my company.
+As evening was already approaching, she decided to start preparing dinner but she could not stop thinking about me, I mean, I was the only child she's ever had and she was fond of my company.
 I was also missing home but mostly, I was missing my parents.

 Support Refioe Mooi's Work.